 The CLARS-FTS is located near the top of Mt.
-Wilson at an altitude of 1670 m a.s.l. overlooking 28 land target sites in Los Angeles (Supplemental material Table 1 and Figure 1 of Fu et al., 2014; Wong et al., 2015; Wong et al., 2016).
-It offers continuous high-resolution spectral measurements from 4000 to 8000 cm-1.
-As shown in Figure 1, CLARS-FTS has two operating modes: the Spectralon Viewing Observation (SVO) mode and the Los Angeles Basin Surveys (LABS) mode.
-In troposphere above Mt.
+Wilson at an altitude of 1670 m a.s.l. overlooking 28 land target sites in Los Angeles (Table S1 and Fig. S1 in the Supplement of Fu et al., 2014; Wong et al., 2015, 2016).
+It offers continuous high-resolution spectral measurements from 4000 to 8000 cm^{-1} .
+As shown in Fig. 1, CLARS-FTS has two operating modes: the "Spectralon Viewing Observation" (SVO) mode and the "Los Angeles Basin Surveys" (LABS) mode.
+In SVO mode, the FTS looks at a Spectralon[®] plate adjacent to the FTS to observe the reflected solar spectrum from the free troposphere above Mt.
 Wilson, which is usually above the planetary boundary layer (PBL) and relatively immune to aerosol scattering.
-In LABS, the FTS looks down at target sites in the LA basin to observe the reflected sunlight, which travels through a long light path within the urban PBL (Figure 1) and undergoes absorption and scattering by gas molecules and aerosols.
-This observation geometry by LABS mode makes CLARS-FTS measurements not only highly sensitive to the
+In LABS, the FTS looks down at target sites in the LA Basin to observe the reflected sun-